sigmaSd/Co-Gemini/README.md

 # Co-Gemini

+To listen to the audio right click on this video and open it in a new tab (seems like a github limitation)
 [demo.webm](https://github.com/user-attachments/assets/9d6a086c-2946-4204-a18f-97e8e89b0a66)

 A voice-enabled AI copilot powered by Google's Gemini that can control your Linux desktop through natural language commands.
 Acts as your personal desktop assistant with both voice and text interfaces.